ebot7/build-docker-image/README.md

 - `dockerfile-path`: The path to the Dockerfile relative to the repository root.
 Defaults to `./Dockerfile`.
 - `aws-access-key-id`: The AWS access key ID used to access the Docker registry.
 - `aws-secret-access-key`: The AWS secret access key used to access the Docker registry.
+- `secret-files`: Secret files that should be passed to the docker build command